-3.11 Updating a Centre's staff member's details
+3.11 Updating a Centre's Staff Member's Details

-CMI is required to collect, record, monitor and provide information, subject to local data protection law, regarding Centre staff qualifications and occupational competence to the regulatory bodies.
-It is therefore important that the Centre staff records held by CMI are correct and up to date.
+CMI is required to collect, record, monitor and provide information, subject to local data protection law, regarding Centre Staff qualifications and occupational competence to the regulatory bodies.
+It is therefore important that the Centre Staff records held by CMI are correct and up to date.

-To ensure that the information supplied to the regulators is correct, the Quality Manager/Auditor must be informed of any changes in staff details:
+To ensure that the information supplied to the regulators is correct, the Quality Manager/Auditor must be informed of any changes in Staff details:

-• This can be notified to CMI by going into Approvals/Our Staff then clicking on the 'edit' button for the member of staff whose details you need to update.
+• This can be notified to CMI by going into the CMI Hub > Approvals Menus > Section 3 > Our Staff and then clicking on the 'edit' button for the member of Staff whose details you need to update.

-3.12 The role of the Deliverer/Lecturer/Tutor
+3.12 The Role of the Deliverer/Lecturer/Tutor